-The area has changed a lot over the last ten years actually, quite dramatically; but you only need to look at society and how that has changed, and then obviously you would expect the area to have changed a little too.
-For ten years after Queer as Folk, the show had a profound impact on the area, you’d see people coming from all across the country, and actually around the world to see the space around Canal Street.
+The area has changed a lot over the last ten years actually, quite dramatically.
+But if you just look at society and how that has changed, then you would expect the area to have changed a little too.
+For ten years after Queer as Folk, the show had a profound impact on the area.
+You’d see people coming from all across the country, and the world to see the space around Canal Street.
 Some of the venues have come and gone, some are still existing, and some are now pretty famous in their own right.
 Most of the venues in the area really know how to get their model right, they see people coming back time after time, year after year.

 What personally excites you about the developments in the area?

-I’m always excited by new developments, I can’t see any point standing in the way of developments and change, it’s completely natural to want to progress forward.
-What excites me most is the investment in the area, because I think the area is lacking in development in the way that other areas of the city centre have received such big levels of investment.
-Our Gay Village has been left behind in some respects, and we will definitely benefit from the introduction of all the new tenants and residents within the area, including the new accommodation options, as well as the new retail and leisure offerings which will help to continue to increase and heighten the profile of the area.
+I’m always excited by new developments.
+I can’t see any point standing in the way of developments and change, it’s completely natural to want to progress forward.
+What excites me most is the investment in the area, because I think it’s lacking in development in the way that other areas of the city centre have received such big levels of investment.
+Our Gay Village has been left behind in some respects, and we will definitely benefit from the introduction of all the new tenants and residents within the area.
+That includes new accommodation options, as well as new retail and leisure offerings which will help to continue to increase and heighten the profile of the area.

 What do you love about Manchester?